kube-rs/website/docs/controllers/optimization.md

 The [[reconciler]] is generally the entry-point for your business logic, so we cannot give too much blanket advice on optimizing this, but we can give a few pointers.

-Note that instrumenting standard metrics ([[observability#what-metrics]]) on your reconciler, and sending traces of more complicated microservice interactions to a trace collector ([[observability#instrumenting]]) are good [[observability]] practices, and can go along way in identifying performance issues.
+Note that instrumenting standard metrics ([[observability#what-metrics]]) on your reconciler, and sending traces of more complicated microservice interactions to a trace collector ([[observability#instrumenting]]) are good [[observability]] practices, and can go a long way in identifying performance issues.

 ### Repeatedly Triggering Yourself